June 23, 2022, by Rob Ounsworth

 A new series of virtual town halls will update on our research strategy.

-These take place on
+Further town halls will take place on

 • Wednesday 20 July 9.30-10.30am